sandramentyukov/git-group-assigment/Group 1/README.md

 4. The book had 2 sequels!

 5. The book was adapted to film dozens of times, including Tim Burton's 2010 "Alice in Underland".

+6. Many parts of the story rely on mathematical and linguistic puzzles, reflecting Carroll’s background.

+7. Common interpretations suggest it explores childhood curiosity, identity, and the absurdity of adult rules.